 Standards are particularly important for businesses that are in the public eye, where reputation can suffer catastrophic damage as a result of an environmental issue or a problem that harms customers.

 We also ask individual large businesses and trade associations to get involved in producing standards.
-They help us create standards that take full account of technical and commercial needs, cut red tape and reduce barriers to trade.
+They help us create standards that take full account of technical and commercial needs, and reduce bureaucracy and barriers to trade.
 This is how we can be sure that standards actually help businesses rather than holding them back.

 Standards offer the knowledge organizations need to succeed in the face of intense competition.